Therapist for Teenager Near Me: Best Teenage Counseling Service

 • With TeenCounseling.com, teen therapy plans cost $65-100 per week, including weekly live sessions, group classes, and you can message your therapist anytime.

-• For those with insurance and seeking medication management, Talkspace offers teen therapy with an average co-pay of $30 or less.
+• For those with insurance and seeking medication management, Talkspace offers teen therapy with an average co-pay of $15.

 Therapy Option Cost